CGI-FR/PIMO/README.md

         outputFormat: "01/02/06"
 ```

-This exemple will change every date from the date field from the `inputFormat` to the `outputFormat`.
+This example will change every date from the date field from the `inputFormat` to the `outputFormat`.
 The format should always display the following date : `Mon Jan 2 15:04:05 -0700 MST 2006`.
 Either field is optional and in case a field is not defined, the default format is RFC3339, which is the base format for PIMO, needed for `duration` mask and given by `randDate` mask.

 [Return to list of masks](#possible-masks)